Should I Go to Urgent Care for a Clogged Ear?

 The Zika virus, first discovered in Uganda in 1947, has become a global concern in recent years.
+In 2015 and 2016, a Zika virus outbreak occurred in the Americas, the Caribbean, and the Pacific.
 This virus is primarily spread through the bite of an infected Aedes mosquito, which can also transmit other diseases like dengue fever, yellow fever, and chikungunya.
 In this article, we'll cover the essential information you need to know about the Zika virus, including its symptoms, transmission, prevention, and the potential risks for pregnant women.

 The primary mode of transmission for the Zika virus is through the bite of an infected mosquito.
 However, the virus can also be spread through sexual contact with an infected person, even if they are not showing symptoms.
 Pregnant women infected with Zika can also pass the virus to their unborn child.